 Caleb Sharpe: 5 Things To Know About Alleged Freeman High School Shooter, 15

-Caleb Sharpe has been identified as the teenage gunman who allegedly stormed into his Rockford, WA high school and opened fire on his classmates.
+Caleb Sharpe has been identified as the alleged teenage gunman who stormed into his Rockford, WA high school and opened fire on his classmates.
 We’ve got five things to know about the student who killed one and injured three.

 The new school year has just begun and already we have a horrific school shooting on our hands.
-15-year-old Caleb Sharpe took two guns to Freeman High School in Rockford, WA on Sept.
+15-year-old Caleb Sharpe allegedly took two guns to Freeman High School in Rockford, WA on Sept.
 13 and started opening fire.
 He wounded three female students before killing male student Sam Strahan, who tried to get the firearm away from the teen and ended up getting shot in the head.
 The situation could have been far worse as one of Caleb’s guns jammed and a heroic school staffer managed to stop him and detain him until the police arrived.
 He’s now in custody in Spokane County’s juvenile hall, and a motive isn’t yet known.
 We’ve got five thing to know about Caleb that show there were a lot of red flags with this youth.

 1. Caleb was obsessed with guns.